StarLicker/startup/README.md

 - Backend listens for WebSocket connection - Done!
 - Frontend makes WebSocket connection - Done!
 - Data is sent over WebSocket connection - Done!
 When a user makes a conversion it will show other users what two objects they just used for their conversion.
 - WebSocket data is displayed - Done!
-User will see what two objects another used for a conversion that just happened.
+On the conversion page, the user will see what two objects another used for a conversion that just happened.